CharlyMartin/portfolio/src/data/bio/long.md

 Today, my main focus is to work with companies aiming to protect or regenerate ecosystems on our beautiful planet.
 Music is also a passion of mine.
 As a drummer and DJ, I would be thrilled to work with artists or companies in this space.
 More broadly, I want to work with benevolent and passionate people.
 I can join as contractor or employee.
 I only work remotely from Lisbon, Portugal, and I'm more than happy to travel occasionally to meet the team.

 I specialise in frontend and design, the areas of the stack I enjoy the most.
 However, I would still consider fullstack positions as I've worked with backend technologies many times.
-I listed my tools of choice on the `/uses` [page](/uses).
+I listed my tools of choice on the [uses page](/uses).

 If you resonated with my story and feel like I can be a good match for your project, I would love to hear from you!
 You can find my contact details below, talk to you soon :)